samizdatco/ms2-2019/students/suzanna/references.md

 ### Questions
 1. Do most data breaches spring from a certain type of attack?
 2. Why is not the technology built with 'seat-belts" or protections against common types of issues?
+3. Where does responsibility end for these products?
+4. The more technology we have the more attack surfaces are potentially available, are legal requirements and educational needs in place for future growth?